Netflix’s Ted Bundy Film Isn’t On The U.K. Platform & Subscribers Are Baffled

 — rachel saw endgame x3 (@mcugaga) May 3, 2019

 One Netflix user tagged the streaming giant on Twitter to announce the service was a “rip off” that “always misses out” on the big titles.
-This user proceeded to insist they were “done with” being a subscriber.
+They proceeded to insist they were “done with” being a subscriber.

-One Netflix subscriber admitted to feeling rage as the streaming giant had been promoting the movie for months via social media only to deny U.K. subscribers access to it.
+Another Netflix subscriber took to Twitter, upset that the streaming giant had been promoting the movie for months only to deny U.K. subscribers access when it finally released.

 @NetflixUK I thought Extremely Wicked, Shockingly Evil was airing on Netflix today???
 It isn't showing on my account?